Comments, compliments and complaints

 Telephone: 0300 111 3000

-Non-housing related complaints that fall within the remit of the Local Government and Social Care Ombudsman
+Non-housing related complaints - Local Government and Social Care Ombudsman

 Your complaint will be allocated to a Leicester City Council Complaints officer who sits independent to the service area’s.
 They will investigate with the service concerned.
 We may contact you for further details.

 Depending upon the complexity of the complaint, we will tell you when to expect a response from our complaints team.

 If we need to extend the response deadline we will keep you informed.

 We will write to you with the findings of our investigation.
 If you are still not happy you can raise the issue with the Local Government and Social Care Ombudsman.